 Traffic accidents involving drowsy drivers cause thousands of injuries each year.
-As experienced personal injury attorneys, the lawyers of The Levin Firm know how you feel after such an incident.
+As experienced car accident attorneys, the lawyers of The Levin Firm know how you feel after such an incident.
 You want help, and you want your life to return to normal.

 If you were in a traffic accident in the Philadelphia area that involved a drowsy or fatigued driver, then protect your rights and explore your compensation options.
 The Levin Firm can help.
 Take advantage of a free consultation.
 Contact us at (215) 825-5183 or through our online contact form.

 The Impacts of Driving When Drowsy or Fatigued